gab-language/site/content/blog/build.md

 the zip-loader hooks.
 Yay!

 > But how do we *get* a built-app in the first place?
-### Introducing `gab build`
+## Introducing `gab build`
 Here lies the magic of `gab build`.
 Lets take a look at an example:
 ```bash
 gab build -m tests,cgui test
 ```
 See `gab help build` for more information.
 In summary, the `-m` option appends the comma-separated list to the builtin list of modules to be bundled into the build.
 The final argument
-`test` defines the _entrypoint_ of the bundle.
-This module will be included in the bundle, determine the name of the final `exe`, and will be invoked when the user runs the executable.
+`test` defines the _entrypoint_ of the executable.
+This module will be included in the executable, determine the name of the output file, and will be invoked when the user runs the executable.

-This is neat, but not the whole story. `gab build` actually lets you build executables for *any* of Gab's supported platforms!
+This is neat, but not the whole story. `gab build` actually lets you build executables for *any* of gab's supported platforms!
 That means I can run:
 ```bash
 gab build -p aarch64_macos_none -m tests,cgui test
 ```
-and get an equivalent macos arm64 executable - even though I'm on an intel chip, running Linux!
-Gab does this by downloading the Gab runtime and modules for the appropriate platform, and using these to build the bundle.
+and get an equivalent macos arm64 executable - even though I'm on an intel chip, running Linux! gab does this by downloading the gab runtime and modules for the appropriate platform, and using these to build the bundle.
 This makes distributing native binaries a breeze!

-Here is a final code snippet, which creates the bundlefile.
+Here is a final code snippet, which creates the executable.
 Again, the fantastatic API of miniz makes this so easy.
 ```c
 // ...
   FILE *bundle_f = fopen(bundle, "w");